Does my dog get hayfever? 5 top tips to help with allergic reactions in dogs.

 Daily grooming after a walk can also significantly reduce the amount of allergens in your dog’s coat.
 Trimming any excess hair can help to make the anti-allergen regime easier for all involved!
 Bathing your dog once a week with a mild shampoo helps to rinse pollen particles away from the skin.
 Cool water is better than warm water for bathing, as warm water may actually increase any itching.
 Putting a few handfuls of colloidal oatmeal that is designed for bathing, into the water, can be really soothing for hot, itchy skin.

-Washing bedding and dog towels regularly can also help and the dreaded hoovering … the floors and soft furnishings … not your pet ..! can help to keep airborne particles at bay.
+Washing bedding and dog towels regularly can also help and the dreaded hoovering … the floors and soft furnishings … not your dog ..! can help to keep airborne particles at bay.
 If you have a dehumidifier or air purifier, running these each day can make a huge difference in reducing the pollen and dust in your home.

 Many other species of animals may experience the symptoms of hayfever or have allergic responses that would benefit from a holistic approach.
 Please get in touch if you would like to know more about how Applied Zoopharmacognosy can help to keep your pet happy, healthy and comfortable throughout the year.